Pickleball Rules Canada

 A double bounce occurs when both teams successfully hit the ball back and forth twice without letting it bounce.
 This can happen during the serve or during a rally.
 The first bounce of the ball must occur on the receiving team’s side, and the second bounce must occur on the serving team’s side.
 If either team fails to comply with these rules, it results in a fault.

-You may also like: Are Pickleball And Tennis Nets The Same Height?
+You may also like: Major League Pickleball Owners

 Out of Bounds